ryannikolaidis/nllm/docs/design/200-data-models.md

 ```

 ### Results JSONL Schema
-Each line in `results.jsonl` follows this schema:
+nllm appends to `results.jsonl` immediately as each model completes.
+Each line follows this schema:

 ```json
 {